Sky localization of space-based detectors with time-delay interferometry: Conclusion

-At the low frequency $f_0=1$ mHz, the angular resolution with LISA is better than that with TianQin by more than two orders of magnitude with the help of the noise curve, Taiji is two times better than LISA, and the LISA-Taiji-TianQin network is $2.5$ times better than Taiji.
-At the medium frequency $f_0=0.01$ Hz, the angular resolution with LISA is less than two times better than that with TianQin, Taiji is almost five times better than LISA, and the LISA-Taiji-TianQin network is less than two times better than Taiji.
-At the relatively high frequency $f_0=0.1$ Hz, the angular resolution with Taiji is two times better than that with LISA, TianQin is seven times better than Taiji, and the LISA-Taiji-TianQin network is around ten times better than Taiji.
+Since the sensitivity with the $(X,Y,Z)$ combination is better, we apply the $(X, Y, Z)$ combination to analyze the uncertainty of sky localization for LISA, Taiji, TianQin and the LISA-Taiji-TianQin network.
+At the low frequency $f_0=1$ mHz, the mean value of the angular resolutions with LISA is better than that with TianQin by about 34 times of magnitude with the help of the noise curve, Taiji is two times better than LISA, and the LISA-Taiji-TianQin network is $2.5$ times better than Taiji.
+At the medium frequency $f_0=0.01$ Hz, the mean value of the angular resolutions with LISA is less than two times better than that with TianQin, Taiji is almost five times better than LISA, and the LISA-Taiji-TianQin network is less than two times better than Taiji.
+At the relatively high frequency $f_0=0.1$ Hz, the mean value of the angular resolutions with Taiji is two times better than that with LISA, TianQin is seven times better than Taiji, and the LISA-Taiji-TianQin network is around ten times better than Taiji.

 For monochromatic sources, the detector in different orbital positions can be thought as an independent detector, so the improvement on the angular resolutions by the network of combined detectors is small.
 The mean values of angular resolutions with the LISA-Taiji-TianQin network are about $6.1\times10^{-4}$ steradian at 1 mHz, $4.3\times10^{-6}$ steradian at 10 mHz and $1.7\times10^{-8}$ steradian at 100 mHz.
-The angular resolutions are almost the same with and without the TDI combination.
+The difference between the angular resolutions with the $(X,Y,Z)$ combination and without TDI is less than $14\%$.

+This analysis is based on the first-generation TDI with constant arm length, the effect of time-changing arm length can be dealt with the second-generation TDI combinations and this will be our future study.
+Furthermore, we use the uncorrelated noise model in this paper to simplify the calculation, the realistic noise model for space-based GW detectors is complicated, and it should be carefully studied in the future.